Esther

 1:22 For he sent letters into all the king's provinces, into every province according to the writing thereof, and to every people after their language, that every man should bear rule in his own house, and that it should be published according to the language of every people.

-Esther chosen
+Esther Chosen

 Esther 2:1 After these things, when the wrath of king Ahasuerus (Artaxerxes) was appeased, he remembered Vashti, and what she had done, and what was decreed against her.